jcnelson/poxl/citycoin-prd.md

 - anyone can participate as a Stacker by sending CityCoins to the smart contract created for the city
 - a "reward cycle" is defined by the number of Stacks blocks the Stacker intends to lock their CityCoins for
-  - a reward cycle is set to 500 blocks in the contract code (~3.5 days)
+  - a reward cycle is set to 2,100 blocks in the contract code (~2 weeks)
-  - if desired, Stackers can select to participate in more than one reward cycle, up to 32 reward cycles (~112 days)
+  - if desired, Stackers can select to participate in more than one reward cycle, up to 32 reward cycles (~16 months)
 - Stackers will select the number of reward cycles to lock up the CityCoins when submitting their transaction to the smart contract
-  - while locked, the CityCoins are held by the smart contract until the reward cycle passes
+  - while locked, the CityCoins are held by the smart contract until the number of selected reward cycles pass
-  - by locking the CityCoins, Stackers are eligible to receive a portion of the Stacks tokens (STX) spent by miners
+  - by locking CityCoins, Stackers are eligible to receive a portion of the Stacks tokens (STX) spent by miners
-  - the Stacks token (STX) rewards in a given reward cycle are determined by what fraction of CityCoins are locked up compared to all other Stackers in the same reward cycle
+  - the Stacks token (STX) rewards in a given reward cycle are proportionate to how many CityCoins are locked compared to the total locked from all Stackers in the same reward cycle
   - after the locking period, CityCoins are unlocked and Stackers can reclaim their CityCoins from the smart contract
   - after the locking period, if eligible, Stackers can claim their Stacks tokens (STX) rewards

-In addition to the functions above, the Stacks token (STX) rewards can be Stacked again on the Stacks blockchain, yielding Bitcoin at 10% APY.
+In addition to the functions above, the Stacks token (STX) rewards can be Stacked again on the Stacks blockchain, yielding Bitcoin at ~10% APY.

 ### Trading and Open Markets

-The CityCoins will be listed and available for trading on centralized and decentralized exchanges.
+The CityCoins can be listed and available for trading on centralized and decentralized exchanges.

 ### Usability